z503722728/MemoryMesh/README.md

 3. The server should show as connected

 ## Limitations
-1. **Debug Messages:** You may occasionally encounter messages such as: "Error executing code: MCP error -32603: MCP error -32603: Error processing tool call: location "..." not found".
-These messages are enabled for debugging and do not affect functionality.
-2. **Node Deletion:** The AI often avoids deleting nodes unless explicitly instructed.
+1. **Node Deletion:** The AI often avoids deleting nodes unless explicitly instructed.

 ## Contribution
 This project is a personal exploration into integrating structured data with AI reasoning capabilities.
 Contributions, feedback, and ideas are welcome to push it further or inspire new projects.